 Get Involved

-We recruit new volunteers at the start of every semester, so look out for our next recruitment cycle if you’re interested in applying.
+We're recruiting volunteers throughout the semester, on a rolling basis.
 Being a volunteer is an amazing way to learn more about sexual and gender-based violence, to improve discussion and leadership skills, and to help make St Andrews a safer place by educating your peers.

 Volunteers are given extensive training on the content of our workshops as well as how to run and guide workshop discussions.
 You will also always be paired with a more experienced facilitator for your first few sessions, until you feel comfortable.